whotracksme/whotracks.me/README.md

 ## Tests

-To run tests, you will need `pytest`, or simply install `whotacksme` with the `dev` extra:
+To run tests, you will need `pytest`, or simply install `whotracksme` with the `dev` extra:

 ```sh